enkomat/enkomat.github.io/index.md

 ## Hey, my name is Matias!
-Here's a couple of tidbits about me. ✨
+Here's a couple of tidbits of info about me. ✨
 * 28 and live in Helsinki.
 Currently located at Kallio.
 * Studying Computer Science at the [University of Helsinki](https://www.helsinki.fi/en).
 Working towards a Bachelor's.
 * Graduated from AEL (renamed to [Taitotalo](https://www.taitotalo.fi)) in 2015.